oyagev/PHP-App-Server/README.md

 	make: *** [gearman.la] Error 1
 	ERROR: `make' failed

-Thanks to [a post by Max Gribov](http://mgribov.blogspot.com/2010/05/gearman-pecl-package-on-ubuntu-lucid.html) there is a solution:
+Thanks to [a post by Max Gribov](http://mgribov.blogspot.com/2010/05/gearman-pecl-package-on-ubuntu-lucid.html) there is a solution.

-	Open /usr/lib/libgearman.la as root, and find a line that says: dependency_libs=' -L/usr/lib /usr/lib/libuuid.la'
+Open /usr/lib/libgearman.la as root, and find a line that says:
+	dependency_libs=' -L/usr/lib /usr/lib/libuuid.la'

 Replace it with:
-	dependency_libs=' -L/usr/lib -luuid'
+	dependency_libs=' -L/usr/lib /usr/lib-luuid'

 ## License and Credits
 PHAS is realeased under the [MIT license](http://en.wikipedia.org/wiki/MIT_License).